New York, Connecticut, Maine & New Hampshire Fertility Law Firm

 I began this practice for one reason: to help grow and protect families.

-As a fertility lawyer, I’ve helped clients across the U.S. and internationally navigate everything from traditional and gestational surrogacy to embryo disposition and confirmatory adoptions.
-I’ve been recognized as one of Maine’s 40 Under 40 for my work in reproductive rights and family formation, and I’ve contributed to landmark legal cases, including a New York Supreme Court decision that was the first of its kind in recognizing three parents through assisted reproduction.
-Every family has its own story, and I’m committed to providing practical, compassionate legal guidance that protects your rights and gives you peace of mind as you build the family unit you’ve been dreaming of.
+As a fertility lawyer, I’ve helped clients across the U.S. and internationally navigate everything from egg donation, to traditional and gestational surrogacy, to embryo disposition agreements, to confirmatory adoptions.
+I’ve been recognized as one of Maine’s 40 Under 40 for my work in reproductive rights and family formation, and I’ve contributed to landmark legal cases, including a New York Supreme Court decision that was the first of its kind recognizing three legal parents through assisted reproduction.
+Every family deserves to be legally recognized.
+I remain committed to providing compassionate legal guidance that protects your family and championing the rights of all families grown through assisted reproduction and adoption.

 Learn More